chora-io/docs/specs/mods/content/05_events.md

 # Events

-The `example` module emits events upon the successful execution of messages.
+The `content` module emits events upon the successful execution of messages.

 ## Proto Definitions